-The approach seen by Mougiakakou et al. used relatively complex, pre-defined mathematical models to describe the effects of the attributes which their CMs were modelling.
-Munoz-Organero et al. ((**Paper 6 ref**)) attempted a different, more complex approach to the formation of their CMs, by training Deep Neural Networks to predict the impacts of Fast Insulin, Slow Insulin and Carbohydrate Intake on blood glucose levels.
+The approach seen by Mougiakakou et al. [ref] used relatively complex, pre-defined mathematical models to describe the effects of the attributes that the CMs used were modelling.
+Munoz-Organero et al. [ref] ((**Paper 6 ref**)) attempted a different, more complex approach to the formation of their CMs, by training Deep Neural Networks to predict the impacts of Fast Insulin, Slow Insulin and Carbohydrate Intake on blood glucose levels.
 The output of these three models would be concatenated and fed as an input along with CGM data to give an overall prediction on the BG variation over the next time step.
-The deep physiological models were trained on 9h windows of data and attempt to learn the BG variations over the time period, based on the three separate factors mentioned earlier.
+The deep physiological models were trained using 9 hour windows of data, and attempted to learn the BG variations over the time period, based on the three separate factors highlighted.
 It was noted that one of the key detriments to this kind of approach is the inconsistency of CGM datasets - some will note down every time a patient has a meal or takes insulin, whereas others will miss datapoints, which can lead to inaccuracies in the model.
-The models were trained and tested using data from both the AIDA diabetes simulator and the open source D1NAMO dataset (an open source dataset collected from 9 real life T1DM patients).
-Across a 30 min PH, the model on the D1NAMO dataset achieved an RMSE of 6.42 mg/dL and with the simulated AIDA data, an RMSE of 3.45 mg/dL.
+The models were trained and tested using data from both the AIDA diabetes simulator and the open source D1NAMO dataset (an open-source dataset collected from nine real life T1DM patients).
+Across a 30 minute PH, the model on the D1NAMO dataset achieved an RMSE of 6.42 mg/dL and with the simulated AIDA data, an RMSE of 3.45 mg/dL.
 These results show that the model was incredibly accurate over the data, with the AIDA data being the more accurate - as expected due to the added variability of real patient data.
 However, this accuracy is over a point of complete health for the patients, and the dynamics of insulin/carbohydrate absorption would change massively due to factors such as stress and illness.
 This means that, in practice, such complex deep physiological models could become very inaccurate during these times of imperfect health, and thus still are unproven and unsafe for use by real T1DM patients.
 It would require more real-life testing to verify whether this approach could feasibly work.